 There will be an administrative charge of £10 for providing a copy of this information.

-What does providing us with this information mean?
+10. What does providing us with personal information mean?

 and we will make any efforts we can to determine and solve the problem promptly.

 This Policy was last updated on 19th January 2016.